f-osss/TuneBot/README.md

 ## Usage
 1. Open your browser and navigate to `http://localhost:5000/`.
-2. Type a message in the Chatbox and click "Send".
+2. Type a message regarding your mood in the TuneBot and click "Send".
-3. Receive a response from the Chatbot.
+3. Receive a response from the TuneBot.